Kerbedanz is a brand that always seems to follow the “go big or go home” philosophy. Until recently, that was not taken literally.

 - Kerbedanz Maximus

 That was not an overstatement.
-Its 27mm diameter tourbillon cage surpassed the largest one I had come across previously - a Frank Muller offering that measured “only” 20mm.
+Its 27mm diameter tourbillon cage surpassed the largest one I had come across previously - a Franck Muller offering that measured “only” 20mm.
 To put that in perspective, I actually own vintages watches that have a case diameter that is about the same size as Maximus’ tourbillon cage.

 The titanium cage weighs only 1.35 grams, which is impressive given its size.
 All the more so considering that when scaling up a tourbillion it’s not just a question of making everything proportionally larger.
 Each equation needs to be recalibrated and the entire design needs reconsideration.